 Tax Tips for the Freelance Writers

 If you are a freelance writer, you need to be prepared when each tax season comes along.
-No matter what type of freelance writing you do, you have the ability to claim tax deductions for your freelance writing business.
+No matter what type of freelance writing you do, you could claim tax deductions for your freelance writing business.
 The IRS allows for a freelance writer to deduct a variety of things for their business.
-These deductions can make drastic difference in the amount of taxes you owe, and is some circumstances can allow for you to receive a tax refund.
+These deductions can make drastic difference in the amount of taxes you owe and is some circumstances can allow for you to receive a tax refund.
 I take advantage of them, do you?

-Please remember that I am not a tax professional, if you have questions about your yearly taxes please contact a tax professions.
-I recommend H&R Block, but choose one that you like.
+Please remember that I am not a tax professional, if you have questions about your yearly taxes please contact a tax professional.
+I recommend H&R Block but choose one that you like.
 Tax software is very helpful for freelance writers as well.

 For up to date tax information go to the IRS website

 Have an Exclusive Office Area for Your Freelance Writing Business to Increase Your Tax Deductions

 When you have an exclusive office area it will give your freelance writing an office/place of business.
 It does not have to be an entire room, but you need a portion of the room to be used exclusively as an office for your freelance writing.
 Some people have even set the office up in a small closet, or a small under stairs area.
 This is not just a tax tip, this is also a very good freelance writing tip.
 If there is an area that is exclusively for your business you can be more productive, and you will be able to deduct that area when you prepare your taxes.
 I have learned this tip from personal experience through the years that I have been writing from home.

 What can you deduct when tax time comes?

 Freelance writers have a variety of tax deductions, and you should try to use all of them that are useful to you and your business.
 To ensure that you are able to deduct all of the available items, keep your records in order.

 -Keep receipts for absolutely everything that you purchase for your freelance writing business